john-itcsolutions/cheirrs/README.md

 NOTE: MUCH OF THE LATER TEXT CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY PGADMIN4 AND SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-workers/0 and /1), as follows:

-1. `juju deploy ./smart-web --to 7 --series  focal --force`
+1. `juju deploy ./smart-web --to 5 --series  focal --force`

+(This is kubernetes-master/0)

+2. `juju deploy ./smart-web --to 6 --series  focal --force`

+(This is kubernetes-master/1)

-2. `juju deploy ./pgadmin4 --to 8 --series  focal --force`
+3. `juju deploy ./pgadmin4 --to 8 --series  focal --force`

 and: